Hunslet, West Riding of Yorkshire

 Troublesome people came into the House now and again.
 There was provided a "chaine and lock to secure Henry Frankland in the stable, and for him to have straw to lye upon."
 Again, "Sarah Wilkinson earn four pence a day or she is to go without dinner every day."
 However, Sarah was incorrigible, a month later the Committee ordering that she be given "two shifts, a pair of shoes, a pair of stockings, a petticoat, a woollsey apron, and that she leave the House with her youngest child on Monday morning next."
 She came into the House four months before this, with two children and had to be sent to the "House of Correction" within a month.
 "Edward Howden's wife not to have any victuals except she complys with the order of ye Committee to card for Mary Arlin."
 She did not comply, for at the next meeting of the Committee she, her husband and youngest child, were ignominiously turned out.

-Escaping over the Workhouse wall is evidently an old offence, though not unknown to the present generation of guardians.
+Inmates occasionally escaped over the Workhouse wall.
 The Committee ordered "that if any person or persons go over the wall without consent of the Master or Mistress, that they be not admitted till the following Committee day."

 On 28th January, 1768, James Scoles and his wife were appointed Master and Mistress, "upon trial for a few weeks, at eight pounds a year."